An electric toothbrush needs a power source to be able to work. That power source is a battery or batteries in some cases.

 The Sonicare DiamondClean and the Oral-B Genius 9000 (amongst others) both can be charged in a travel case rather than a stand.
 The principle of how they charge is the same, it is just implemented slightly differently.

-How do I know when the battery is charged?
+How to tell when the battery is charged

 How you know whether your electric toothbrushes battery is fully charged or not will depend on the brand and model that you have.